Se habla español

 About the examples provided (P225/60R16 95S and LT235/75R15 96H), the ‘S’ speed rating indicates the tire is tested for safe operation at speeds up to 112 mph, while the ‘H’ rating is tested up to 130 mph.
 These ratings don’t recommend specific driving speeds, but they give you an idea of how well the tire can handle different speeds when needed.

-Tires with higher speed ratings generally yield better-handling characteristics.
-Getting new tires for your vehicle with speed ratings that match or exceed the original tires is a good idea.
+Tires with higher speed ratings generally yield better handling characteristics.
+You are getting new tires for your vehicle with speed ratings that match or exceed the original tires.
 This will help keep your car performing well and ensure your safety on the road.
 In cases where tires on the vehicle have different speed ratings, the safe maximum speed of the car is defined by the lowest tire speed rating.

 What’s a Tire’s profile?